 Bruce A. Boyer, director of the Civitas ChildLaw Clinic and a clinical professor of law, has spent almost all of his career in clinical teaching.
 Boyer supervises students in representing child clients in a wide range of proceedings.
 His work and scholarship reflect his long-standing commitment to social justice.

-Josie M. Gough, is the director of Experiential Learning at the School of Law and an assistant clinical professor of law.
+Josie M. Gough is an assistant clinical professor of law.
 In her support and mentoring of students, she develops externship opportunities for those interested in working in social justice settings.

 Juan F. Perea is a professor of law and associate dean for faculty research.
 He is the author of several books and numerous articles.
 Perea’s teaching and scholarship focus on social justice issues, including racial inequality, the legal history of race relations in the U.S., and the civil rights of Latinos.